-For example, CBD has been proven by many anecdotes and further research is being undertaken on how it can be effective for pain relief and alleviating symptoms of illnesses such as arthritis, depression, anxiety, and cancer.
+For example, CBD has been proven by many anecdotes and further research is being undertaken on how it can be effective for pain relief and alleviating symptoms of illnesses such as arthritis, depression, anxiety, and cancer (learn more on how this works at cbd-oil-canada.ca).
 Along with CBD is another oil that can be obtained from the hemp plant belonging to the Cannabis sativa species, hemp seed oil, more commonly referred to as simply “hemp oil.”

 Unlike CBD that is harvested from the leaves of the hemp plant, hemp seed oil, as its name states, is harvested from hemp seeds.
 But much like its cousin, CBD, hemp is believed to generally have no THC, which is the psychoactive component of the cannabis plant.

 Hemp seed oil is quickly becoming one of the more popular products in the beauty industry.
 Many clean beauty brands have been using hemp seed oil as a core ingredient in their products because of the multiple benefits that it can provide for your skin.
 If you’re looking for a natural alternative to add to your skincare routine, hemp seed oil might be exactly what you’re looking for.

 How can Hemp Seed Oil Benefit My Skin?

 Here are some of the things that hemp seed oil could do for your skin: